kach/nearley/README.md

 nearley parsers are defined as context-free grammars, which consist of several **nonterminals**.
 Nonterminals are just various lists of symbols.
 A nonterminal is made up of a concatenation of either other nonterminals or strings (enclose strings in "double quotes", and use backslash escaping like in JSON).
 A nonterminal can have multiple such expansions, separated by pipes (`|`).

+Anything beyond a `#` to the end of a line is ignored as a comment.

 The following grammar matches a number, a plus sign, and another number:

     expression -> number "+" number